DomainsCategory

 It is important to note that just because a parked domain expires does not necessarily mean that it will no longer be used as a parked domain.
 The new owner of the domain may choose to continue using it as a parked domain, or they may use it to host a website or other online content.

-Can you make money on Parked Domains?
+Can you make money on parked domains?

 If you’re not using your domain for a website, you can make money on it by using GoDaddy’s CashParking service (if GoDaddy is your domain registrar).
 All you do is sign up for the service.
 After that, when someone visits your parked site, they will see ads that are relevant to them.
 When they click on these ads, you’ll make a percentage of the ad revenue generated.